walbuc/cbh-project/Ticket_Breakdown.md

 Development Tasks Breakdown:

-1. Add new custom_id column to Agent database. -sp: 2. -label: backend -Implementation Detail: Update Prisma schema add a new custom_id column of ID type that
+1. Add new custom_id column to Agent database. - sp: 2. - label: backend
+   - Implementation Detail: Update Prisma schema add a new custom_id column of ID type that

-2. Add new custom id to new agent form. - sp: 1. -label: frontend -Implementation Detail: Add new form field with "Agent ID" label.
+2. Add new custom id to new agent form. - sp: 1. - label: frontend
+   - Implementation Detail: Add new form field with "Agent ID" label.
 Make sure this id is required.
 Update integration test.

 User Story: As a client Facility I want to generate a quarter report using the